|

 Type II Error

-False Positive - Matching as true two
+False Positive -

-records that are a false match.
-Also called the conditional probability
+Matching as true two records that are a false match.
+Also called the conditional

-record of "Patient 1" at "Practice A" with the health record of
+For example, matching the health record of "Patient 1" at "Practice A" with the

-fact they are not.
+when in fact they are not.
 In a diagnostic test, a false positive is also

 called a Type I error.
 See